 Taking the lift to the Oncology Department for the first time was very depressing.
 In the past when visiting the hospital, I had always looked on those people pressing the button to ‘Level 6’ with sympathy and had felt thankful to be going elsewhere.

-The lift doors opened to an old and grey waiting clinic that was a little cramped and windowless.
+On Level 6, the lift doors opened to an old and grey windowless waiting clinic that was a little cramped.
 I met a variety of oncologists in my time there.
 Some of them were lovely and some were less so.
 First up was an assessment by Radiology Oncology.

 The tactful doctor read my history quietly.
 Leaning back in his chair he smiled and looked me in the eye and said slowly, “I’ll bet you’ve got lung cancer”.
 His words haunted me for some time…